 The long-rumored open-world Harry Potter game is finally here, and it has a name.
 Hogwarts Legacy is set in the world of Harry Potter, of course, but new developer Portkey Games appears to be taking the story in a different direction.
 Although the game was announced during Sony’s September PS5 event, Hogwarts Legacy is also launching on Series X. We don’t know when that’s happening, though.

 Resident Evil 8: Village

 Resident Evil 8: Village is a proper sequel to Resident Evil 7, set a few years after the events of the previous game.
 You still take control of Ethan Winters, who, after meeting up with Chris Redfield, finds himself in a mysterious and terrifying village.
-Also announced during a PS5 event, Village is launching simultaneously on Series X in 2021.
+Also announced during a PS5 event, Village is launching simultaneously on Series X on May 7, 2021.

 Suicide Squad: Kill the Justice League

 Rocksteady isn’t making Gotham Knights because it’s busy working on Suicide Squad: Kill the Justice League.
 It’s one of a few confirmed next-gen exclusives, launching on Series X in 2022.
 We don’t know much about the game yet, but it takes place in the Batman: Arkham universe and is set in an open-world Metropolis.
 We also know the four playable characters in the game: Harley Quinn, King Shark, Deadshot, and Captain Boomerang.

 TemTem has been in early access for a while on PC.
 For those unaware, it’s basically Pokémon as an MMO.
 The gameplay loop sees you running around various islands, hunting and catching monsters while leveling up the monsters you already have.
 The game was originally slated to launch this year on PS4 and Xbox One, but the current-gen versions were canceled to focus on Series X and PS5.
 Currently, TemTem is set to launch in 2021.